dali-lab/pine-beetle-backend/docs/USERS.md

 Expects authorization header with Bearer token.
 Returns 200 with no payload if auth header is valid.
 This route can be used on the automation server for verifying protected routes.

+## `GET /user/forgot-password/:email`

+Generates random new password for user with provided email (if a user object for that email exists).
+Sends email with this new password to the user's email.
+User can then check their email to get their new password and login.